-Please see further information on BISF Houses within the Appendices.

-1.4) Construction of this type of non-traditional house - BISF House

-The original construction of this type of property consists of:

-- Asbestos roofs 1.

-- Profile metal sheeting at high level.
-2.

-- Render to low level.
-3.

-- Single glazed metal windows.

-- 5. Services appropriate for the time, such as the heating being via a back boiler and old style electrics.

-Note; this is not a full list, it is a selection of items.

-- Marketing by: -

-www.1stAssociated.co.uk

-Building Research Establishment The Building Research Establishment often known as the BRE are generally considered to have carried out the best research on this type of construction and have identified the following problems: - 1.
+- 2. Profile metal sheeting at high level which can still be seen within the roof space and has now been replaced with horizontal plastic cladding. - 3.
+Single glazed metal windows now double glazed windows. - 4.
+Limited insulation which we can see has been added to in the areas where it has been opened up. - 5.
+Services appropriate for the time, such as the heating being via a back boiler and old style electrics.
+This is a selection of the alterations that we can see in this property.
+1.1) Typical problems identified by the Building Research Establishment The Building Research Establishment often known as the BRE are generally considered to have carried out the best research on this type of construction and have identified the following problems: - 1.
 Minor to severe corrosion of the rolled steel angle (RSA) and rolled steel channel (RSC) stanchions, particularly at the bases and the corners. - 2.
 Minor to severe corrosion of the sheeting rails - 3.
 Cracking of ground floor slabs, particularly at the corners - 4.
 Corrosion of metal lathing and failure of render - 5.
 Corrosion of profile steel sheets and steel flashings - 6.
 Corrosion of cast iron flue pipes and metal cowlings - 7.
 Deterioration of profiled asbestos cement sheet roof covering.
-In our experience we have come across:

-- 1. Deterioration of asbestos roofing.

-- 2. General deterioration of asbestos materials used.

-- 3. Corrosion of metal structural frame.

-- 4. Corrosion of profile metal sheets.
+In our experience we regularly come across: - a) Removal of original chimneys and leaking - b) General deterioration of asbestos; For example, the roof. - c) No asbestos certificate. - d) General deterioration of asbestos materials used.
+All rights reserved.
+Reproduction in any form without express written consent of 1stAssociated.co.uk is prohibited